This week's deal of the week - 20% off all HKM lunge gear

 The comments generally look like this and are generally made by replying to each person who has commented on the post.
 Sometimes they will take the form of a private message rather than a comment.

 If you click on the link, please DON’T, the page will look something like this.
-Using the example on my competition post, you will note the link in the comment is nothing like the URL for the Vivant Equi website and if you do happen to click it, the page you are taken to is nothing like the Vivant Equi website.
+Using an example that was posted on one of my competition post, you will note the link in the comment is nothing like the URL for the Vivant Equi website and if you do happen to click it, the page you are taken to is nothing like the Vivant Equi website.

 If you are not sure if you really have won or not, there are a large number of things you can check to verify.